25prabhu10/notes/docs/Concepts/Data Structures.md

 Steps of execution of a program:

 1. The program is copied into the code section of the memory.
 2. All the variables will have memory allocation in Stack Frame or Activation Record of the function which is part of the Stack section of the memory.
 The main function will have the first Stack Frame inside the Stack Memory.
-The functions called by the main function and subsequent function’s activation record will have to be saved as a Stack.
+The functions called by the main function and subsequent function's activation record will have to be saved as a Stack.
 Organized memory.

 Abstract Data Type (ADT):